MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 ### 🚀 Coolify: The Heart of My Deployment

-[Coolify](https://coolify.io/) is a modern platform that lets you deploy applications, databases, and static sites with ease.
+[Coolify](https://coolify.io/) is a modern management platform that easily lets you deploy applications, databases, and static sites.
 It supports Docker, integrates with Git, and has a web UI for managing deployments.
 I use Coolify to:

 - Deploy Python, and static sites directly from GitHub (public and private repos work)
 - Manage Docker containers and images.